amirsht/amirsht/README.md

-# Hello, folks! 👋 <br>
+# Hello world! 👋 <br>

-I’m Amir, a software engineer and a tech-blogger.<br>
+Nice to meet, kind of, Amir Shtaiman, a software engineer and a tech-blogger.<br>
-Interested in ood, design patterns, backend development, large scale application(server side wise), multi threaded technologies and concepts, big data and cloud technologies.<br>
+Interested in backend technologies, ood, design patterns, backend development, large scale application(server side wise), multi threaded technologies and concepts, big data and cloud technologies.<br>
-I'm from Israel, living in Tel-Aviv.<br>
+Located in Tel Aviv, Israel<br>
 You can find me on [Twitter](https://twitter.com/Amir2man), or on [Linkedin](https://www.linkedin.com/in/amirsht/).<br>

 #### :office_worker:	Work: